walmartlabs/concord-website/docs/plugins/gremlin.md

 ## Resource

-The attacks under `Resource` category starves your application of critical resources like CPU, memory, IO, or disk and reveal how your service behaves.
+The attacks under the `Resource` category starve your application of critical resources like CPU, memory, IO, or disk and reveal how your service behaves.

-The `attacks` under this category uses a number of input parameters that are common for all
+The `attacks` configuration under this category uses a number of input parameters that are common for all operations:
-operations:

 - `action`: Required - The name of the operation to perform.
 - `apiKey`: Required - Gremlin Api Key
 - `length`: Required - The length of the attack (seconds)
 - `targetType`: Type of clients that should be targeted by the attack.
 Allowed values are `Random` and `Exact`.
 Default is set to `Exact`
 - `targetList`: Required - when `targetType` is `Exact`.
-Input is a list eg. `["client1", "client2"]`
+Input is a list eg.
+  `["client1", "client2"]`
 - `targetTags`: Required - when `targetType` is `Random`.
 Input is a `key/value` pair eg. `{ "myTagKey": "myTagValue" }`.
-More Information about client tags can be found here [Advanced-Configuration](https://www.gremlin.com/docs/infrastructure-layer/advanced-configuration/)
+More information about client tags can be found in the documentation for [advanced gremlin configuration](https://www.gremlin.com/docs/infrastructure-layer/advanced-configuration/)

 <a name="cpu"/>

 ## CPU

 The `cpu` action of the `gremlin` task can be used to generate high load for one or more CPU cores.
 The following parameter is needed in addition to the general
 parameters:

 - `cores`: Required - The number of CPU cores to hog